Work with XML and JSON

 Define a custom response object

-We can define a data contract of the exact data we want back, specifying the field names we like, with the data type indicating where the data is sourced from:
+We can define a data contract of the exact data we want back, specifying the field names we like, with the data type indicating where the data is sourced from.
+This means we are not bound to the source system’s descriptions.

 find { FilmList } as (Film[]) -> {